Levi-Jordan/ReactSBA/README.md

+React application using the news API.

+Pages include homepage, about, and an error page.

+Ways to improve / goals:
+More CSS styling
+Allowing the user to query for news of their choice Pagination

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.